German, Belgium and Czech police acquire Dutch Zepcam camera system

 The region of Mechelen is the first police zone in Belgium to deploy bodycams on a large scale.
 Zepcam was selected after a test period with 7 different bodycam suppliers.

-The Czech Police in the Central Bohemian Region, purchased Zepcam bodycams for law enforcement purposes.
+The Czech Police in the Central Bohemian Region, purchased over Zepcam bodycams for law enforcement purposes.
 Also the company will assist the police force to expand and integrate the new video management software in the management software that is used in over 80 locations in the Czech Republic.

 Zepcam has seen an enormous increase in the use of bodycams by law enforcement in the past five years.
 According to the company the cameras help reduce aggression and allow for better transparency.
 For instance because situations tend to de-escalate when people know they are recorded.